iamvartikasingh/INFO_6150_Assignment_10/README.md

 ## Features

-1. Login and Session Management:
+  1.Login and Session Management:
-	•	Secure login with session handling.
+	Secure login with session handling.
-	•	Role-based redirection (Admin and Employee).
+	Role-based redirection (Admin and Employee).

-	2. Job Listings with Pagination:
+	2.Job Listings with Pagination:
-	•	Dynamic job data retrieved from the backend using Axios.
+	Dynamic job data retrieved from the backend using Axios.
-	•	Pagination for browsing large job datasets.
+	Pagination for browsing large job datasets.

-	3. Company Showcase:
+	3.Company Showcase:
-	•	Displays a gallery of companies with images and descriptions.
+	Displays a gallery of companies with images and descriptions.

-	4. Material UI Components:
+	4.Material UI Components:
-	•	A polished and consistent user interface with modern components.
+	A polished and consistent user interface with modern components.

-	5. Contact Page:
+	5.Contact Page:
-	•	Allows users to reach out with queries or feedback.
+	Allows users to reach out with queries or feedback.

-	6. Responsive Design:
+	6.Responsive Design:
-	•	Fully responsive and optimized for various devices.
+	Fully responsive and optimized for various devices.

 ## Admin Features:

 	1. Admin Dashboard:
-	•	Manage job postings and users through a dedicated admin interface.
+	Manage job postings and users through a dedicated admin interface.
 	2. Add Jobs:
-	•	Allows admins to create new job postings with fields like company name, job title, description, and salary.
+	Allows admins to create new job postings with fields like company name, job title, description, and salary.
 	3. Create Users:
-	•	Admins can create new users (Admin or Employee roles).
+	Admins can create new users (Admin or Employee roles).
 	4. Role-based Access Control:
-	•	Protected routes to restrict access based on user roles.
+	Protected routes to restrict access based on user roles.

 ## Project Structure